Reimagining Tourism: Pursuing Climate Justice & Equity for a Sustainable Future

 Although this year’s focus on “green investments” follows a long line of heralded “green” initiatives, particularly green tourism, and green growth, these have proven to be hypocritical or green-washing, as essential actions for equity, sustainability and justice are not included in this agenda.

-True sustainability in tourism extends beyond image-building and profit maximization.
-It requires a commitment to reducing carbon footprints, minimizing waste, conserving natural resources, and actively benefiting local communities.
+True sustainability in tourism extends beyond image-building and profit maximisation.
+It requires a commitment to reducing carbon footprints, minimising waste, conserving natural resources, and actively benefiting local communities.
 Equity is a key principle of sustainable tourism that addresses fairness in access, use, and distribution of goods and benefits from tourism development, to meet the needs of both current and future generations of local people.
-We must prioritize equity, as well as inclusivity, ensuring that tourism does not displace or marginalize residents but rather empowers and benefits them.
+We must prioritise equity, as well as inclusivity, ensuring that tourism does not displace or marginalise residents but rather empowers and benefits them.

 As we globally experience the devastating impacts of climate change and the crossing of multiple planetary boundaries – signified by conflicts, famines, drought, floods, fires, and displacements – we need to be critically conscious of the tools and methods used to distract us from much needed action.
 Tourism development presents clear tensions between community prosperity and well-being, environmental protection and industry profits.
 Far too often industry profits are derived at the costly expense of communities and ecologies.